 If your car insurance policy includes roadside assistance, getting a tow can be completely FREE!
-That’s why, as a general practice, our experts always recommend roadside assistance when creating our auto insurance quotes.
-We know that including this type of coverage in your policy can ultimately save you time and money in a sticky situation.
-However, if you haven’t shopped with us yet, here’s an idea on the average cost of a tow, the cost of towing a car per mile, and why towing is priced the way it is.
+That’s why, as a general practice, our agents always recommend roadside assistance when creating our auto insurance quotes.
+Including this type of coverage in your policy can ultimately save you time and money in a sticky situation.
+Here’s an idea of the average cost of a tow, the cost per mile, and why towing is priced the way it is.

-The cost of having a car towed depends on how far you want the car to go, but the average cost of a tow is usually about $109.
-Costs for a tow can depend on your location and car type, so on a broader scale, towing your car can cost anywhere from $75 – $125.
+The cost of having a car towed depends on how far you want the car to go, but the average cost of a tow is about $109.
+However, costs for a tow can depend on your location and car.
+Towing your car can cost anywhere from $75 – $125.
 Don’t forget to take into account tipping your tow truck driver (do you tip tow truck drivers).

 According to Cost Helper, the following are common prices based on distance: